Last updated on 2025-12-23

 Program overview

-The Double Degree - Bachelor Of Arts - Indigenous Studies & Bachelor Of Business Administration - Political Science program at the University of Lethbridge offers a unique opportunity for students to explore the intersection of Indigenous studies and political science within a business context.
-This program is designed for those who are passionate about understanding Indigenous issues while also gaining a solid foundation in business administration.
-With an optional co-op component, students can gain practical experience in their field, enhancing their academic journey and preparing them for future career opportunities.
+The Double Degree - Bachelor Of Arts - Indigenous Studies & Bachelor Of Business Administration - Political Science program at the University of Lethbridge offers a unique opportunity to explore the intersection of Indigenous perspectives and business practices.
+This program is designed for students who are interested in understanding the complexities of Indigenous cultures, histories, and contemporary issues while also gaining a solid foundation in business administration.
+With a focus on experiential learning, students will engage with Indigenous communities and gain insights into their traditions and governance.
+This program is particularly appealing for those looking to make a positive impact in Indigenous communities and the broader society.

-The Double Degree program is structured to provide a comprehensive education over a five-year period.
-Students will engage in a variety of learning experiences that include:
+The Double Degree program is structured to provide a comprehensive education over a four-year period, allowing students to earn two degrees simultaneously.
+The program includes:

-• Optional co-op opportunities to gain real-world experience
+- Optional Co-op opportunities to gain practical experience in the field

 Featured Experiences

-• Co-op Opportunities: Students can participate in co-op placements that provide hands-on experience in relevant fields.
+- Co-operative Education: Students can participate in co-op placements, gaining hands-on experience in relevant fields.

 Career Options

-• Policy Analyst: Analyze and develop policies that impact Indigenous communities and governance.
+- Policy Analyst: Analyze and develop policies that impact Indigenous populations and advocate for their rights.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.